AntzProject/B2B-Platform-Build/README.md

 (4) Encourage innovation and collaboration where all participants are engaged in the development of the platform via an open-consensus model.

 ## How is Antz Set Up?
 Antz is built primarily on Ethereum.
 As such, we anticipate a lot of work to be done via the Ethereum Virtual Machine (EVM).
-Smart Contracts will be based on [Solidity](https://solidity.readthedocs.io/en/develop/)
+Smart Contracts will be based on [Solidity](https://solidity.readthedocs.io/en/develop/), a language library with similarities to C and JavaScript and [Serpent](https://github.com/ethereum/wiki/wiki/Serpent).

 ## Contributing to the Antz Project
 Please read [CONTRIBUTING.md](https://github.com/AntzProject/Platform/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.